-Aishwwrya is a gifted Odissi dancer, instructor and choreographer at Deepam Odissi Academy Muscat.
-She started her training in Odissi at the early age of seven in Muscat under Guru Deepak Roy.
+Aishwarya is an Odissi performer, instructor and choreographer by profession.
+Additionally, she has taken on the role of artistic director at Deepam Odissi Academy Muscat.
+An institute founded by her guru Shri Deepak Roy in the year 1994.
+Aishwarya started her training in Odissi at the early age of seven in Muscat.
 Her fluid grace, innate sense of rhythm and vibrant sense of expression have made her the performer she is today.
-Aushwarya began her dance journey with Bharatnatyam at the age of 4 and was introduced to Odissi at the age of 7.
+Aishwarya began her dance journey with Bharatnatyam at the age of 4 and was introduced to Odissi at the age of 7.

 Entranced by the movements of this east Indian classical dance form as a little girl, Aishwarya has followed her calling with a vision, rigorous training and a passion for her art.

 Aishwarya was one of her Guru’s first students at Deepam.
 She considers herself fortunate to have spent a large amount of time with her Guru, assisting him while he crafted choreographic master pieces.

 Today, she is an accomplished danseuse in the Guru Kelucharan Mohapatra